-The psoa are a major part of the reason your legs are attached to the rest of you.
+The psoas muscles are a major part of the reason your legs are attached to the rest of you.
 They connect to your spine, at the bottom of your ribcage, and then descend down your back, attaching at multiple points – including the vertebral discs – along the way, until they pass through the pelvis and arrive at their final attachment on the femur bones – the big long bones of the thighs.

 Here’s a picture:

-Other people will find that their psoa are pulling their femurs forward into hip flexion – this can be one reason it’s hard to release your knee caps.
-And still others may find that their psoa are causing them both to rib thrust and to hip flex.
-Only one thing is sure – if you’re a modern North American, you’re probably operating with a less-than-optimal psoa arrangement.
+Other people will find that their psoas muscles pull their femurs forward into hip flexion – this can be one reason it’s hard to release your knee caps.
+And still others may find that their psoas muscles are causing them both to rib thrust and to hip flex.
+Only one thing is sure – if you’re a modern North American, you’re probably operating with a less-than-optimal psoas muscle arrangement.

-What’s the difference?
+What’s the difference between a stretch and a release?
 Think about clenching your hand into a fist, as tight as possible.
 Now, without letting go, imagine what would happen if you tried to stretch your fingers.
 You’d have a war, right?
 Between the clenching and the stretching.
 If you really want to stretch, first you have to release your fist so your fingers relax.
 Same thing here – before you can stretch, you must release.
 Boom.

 Disclaimer – this is either the easiest or the hardest exercise you will ever do.
 If you find it incredibly hard to lie still long enough for this, if you feel like you’re not ‘doing’ anything, and if you feel like it’s a waste of time, then this is probably extra important for you, because you are probably just a touch Type A and so you need to take time for focused relaxation more than anyone else.
 Don’t worry – once you have released your psoa there are some good stretches waiting for you – plus your walking will be already a million times better – so your time will not be wasted and you’ll get to do some nice hardcore things soon.

-You’re going to start and finish with a test, so you can see what your own psoa are up to.
+You’re going to start and finish with a test, so you can see what your own psoas muscles are up to.
 It’s easy.
 Starting sitting, with your feet straight out in front of you and hamstrings flat on the ground, you’ll slowly lower yourself backwards until you’re lying flat on the ground (use your arms for support, this is not a fancy ab workout).